bychia/GettingCleaningDataProject/README.md

 * Get the average of each variable for each activity and subject

-* Wrtie the clean data as .txt output
+* Wrtie the clean data as tidyData.txt in the current directory.

 #### Running run_analysis.R
 To run the run_analyis.R script, you do not need to setup anything.
 There is no prerequisite.
 Just download the script and run it.
 To run the script, load it into your RStudio and hit the **Source** to execute.
 Alternatively, you can select all the script content in RStudio and hit the keyboard button **Ctrl+Enter**.

-The script will setup the initial working directory and download the raw dataset if necessary.
-The working files and the tidy data output [tidyData.txt] will be available in the folder named: DataCleaning_Project in your current working directory `getwd()`.
+The script will check if the raw dataset is available in the current working directory.
+Else, the script will download and unzip it.
+The working files and the tidy data output [tidyData.txt] will be available in your current working directory `getwd()`.

 You can also see the location of the tidyData.txt printed at the end of the console after the script finishes running.